dart-lang/site-www/src/tools/pub/automated-publishing.md

 {{site.alert.end}}

-## Publishing packages using Github Actions
+## Publishing packages using GitHub Actions

 You can configure automated publishing using GitHub Actions.
 This involves:
  * Enabling automated publishing on pub.dev, specifying: